Scope and Topics

 - Case Studies in cloud computing, Big Data, and IoT; standardization and interoperability; novel application domains, etc.

 Authors are invited to submit original, unpublished papers that are not being considered in another forum.
-We solicit full papers (max 6 pages), short tool papers (max 2 pages).
+We solicit full papers (max 6 pages) and short tool papers (max 2 pages).
 All submissions must conform to the ACM conference format.
-Each submission will be reviewed by at least two members of the program committee.
+Each full paper submission will be reviewed by at least three members of the program committee.

 Papers should be submitted via EasyChair at: https://easychair.org/conferences/?conf=qudos2018